orsonteodoro/muslx32/README.md

 The last update before 2020 was in Jul 17, 2018.

-As of 2020, this repo is slowly being updated.
+As of Nov 2020, this repo is slowly being updated.
 It is not recommended to use it until the system dependencies (stage 1 to 3) are up to date because of security reasons.
 This means that all packages in sys-* category be updated first.
 Then, all packages in dev-* category will be updated.
 All userspace programs